-Event List Editing
+Event List Window

-An Event List window is an event editor that lets you insert or delete MIDI events, and lets you make changes to existing events.
+The Event List window lets you insert or delete MIDI events, and lets you make changes to existing events.
 A list of events is displayed vertically in a window, with each line in the list representing an individual event.
 Each event is shown with its track number, time, MIDI channel number, the kind of the event, and the parameters of the event.
 The [Ins], [Del], and [Change] buttons may be used to insert, delete, and change events.
 You can also type directly in the Ch, Time, and Event fields to change the values of an event.